ibm-cloud-docs/codeengine/subscription-cos.md

 ## Creating an {{site.data.keyword.cos_full_notm}} subscription for a job
 {: #obstorage_ev_job}

 When you subscribe to an {{site.data.keyword.cos_full_notm}} event, you must provide a destination (job) and a destination type for the subscription.
 Events are sent to jobs as environment variables.
-For more information, see [Environment variables for events](#sub-envir-variables).
+For more information about the environment variables that are sent by {{site.data.keyword.cos_full_notm}}, see [Environment variables for events](#sub-envir-variables-cos).

 **Before you begin**